 Task 4.2: National node Coordination and Promotion

-The JA InfAct has prepared a framework to overcome a lack of coordination, communication and cooperation between stakeholders within MSs by encouraging them to establish NNs.
+The Joint Action InfAct has prepared a framework to overcome a lack of coordination, communication and cooperation between stakeholders within MSs by encouraging them to establish NNs.
 A national node brings together relevant national stakeholders in an organised way.
 Researchers from various institutes and research groups constitute can then share expertise and updated knowledge on health information with each other.
 PHIRI will continue this work in implementation of NN framework by encouraging their set-up and further promotion.

 Task 4.3: COVID-19 Population Health Studies